mitchfaulcon/NameSayer/README.txt

           Welcome to the NameSayer README
 =====================================================

+This application was created along with GitHub user william-shin-387

 WHAT IS NAMESAYER?

 NameSayer is a pronunciation tool dedicated towards users who wish to practice the pronunciation of names.